 Can speed be enough to launch a rocket into orbit?

-I'll be brief: no. While high, this speed will not be enough to send a rocket into orbit, so the rocket will have small engines that will fire at 60.000 meters high.
+I'll be brief: no. Although fast, this speed will not be enough to send a rocket into orbit, so the rocket will have small engines that will fire at 60.000 meters high.
 The air at this altitude is so thin that it only takes a minute to burn, drastically reducing the fuel bill.

 SpinLaunch has already built a 7,5-meter test model of the launch vehicle, which will be able to carry a 90kg satellite.